Post COVID-19 Life: Ways The Pandemic Has Affected Health

 She encourages relatives and friends to help their older loved ones to regain some of their losses by engaging them as often as possible.

-In addition to not attending school in person, children experienced another important effect of missing regular Dental Glendale appointments: cavities.
+In addition to not attending school in person, children experienced another important effect of the pandemic: cavities.

 “We’ve seen a lot of ‘COVID cavities,’” said Cynthia Wong, pediatric dentist and program director for the Pediatric Dentistry Residency Program at URMC.
-If you are suffering from cavities, go to this contact form now.
 “The caries rate is off the roof now.”
-If you or any family member has severe cavities, getting dental crowns may be recommended by your dentist.

-A combination of skipped dental cleanings by a general dentist, stress munching on sweets and constant access to food while at home has meant many children have new cavities.
-Now that the backlog at dental offices has cleared up, Wong wants parents to make sure that they schedule a dental check-up at https://questdental.com/.
+A combination of skipped dental cleanings, stress munching on sweets and constant access to food while at home has meant many children have new cavities.
+Now that the backlog at dental offices has cleared up, Wong wants parents to make sure they take their children in for a check-up.